 Academic Success Plan for Students

-The Contract lists things you will do to improve your academic performance.
+Your ASP lists things you will do to improve your academic performance.
 You will discuss and agree to them with your advisor.
 There is flexibility to select the items that will best serve your needs.
 You can add other items as well.
-The actions listed on the contract are as follows:
+Common actions listed on the contract are as follows:

 - Meet 3 times with my advisor: Meeting regularly with your advisor can help you stay on top of your progress.
 The Student Success Program at FSU requires three meetings.
 Meetings may be conducted by phone or e-mail at the discretion of your advisor.